fluxcd/flux2/docs/guides/image-update.md

     > unauthorized access to your artifacts.
 If you must use a service account key,
     > ensure that you follow best practices for managing credentials.

-A JSON key doesn't expire, which makes the need for a deployment to refresh tokens redundant.
+A JSON key doesn't expire, which makes a deployment to refresh tokens redundant.
 All that is needed is to create the secret and reference it in the ImagePolicy.

 Follow steps 1-3 of the official GCP documentation regarding [JSON key file Authentication method].
 This will guide you through creating a service account, and obtaining a JSON key file that can access GCR.